la2050/archive/README.md

 The `staging` branch is a copy of the website, and is published at https://staging-archive.la2050.org

-You can make edits and commit them just as you would normally.
+You can make edits in the staging branch and commit them just as you would normally.
 They’ll automatically appear on the staging website within a few minutes.

 Once you’re happy with your changes, you can automatically publish them on the [archive website](https://archive.la2050.org) with a pull request.